cloudcompass/ToIPLabs/docs/LFS172x/running-aries-browser-lab.md

 ## Mobile Agent Demonstration

-### 2019.12.06: The IIWBook demo is back and running.
-If you want to try it, go ahead!

-In the first (called "IIWBook"), we use an Aries smartphone agent called Streetcred (from [Streetcred.id](Streetcred.id)) to interact with an Aries-based website (with Indy and Ursa embedded, of course) that issues you a verifiable credential, and a second site, also Aries-based, that requests a proof of the credential you have, and then issues you a second credential.
+In the first (called "ConfBook"), we use an Aries smartphone wallet to interact with an Aries-based website (with Indy and Ursa embedded, of course) that issues you a verifiable credential, and a second site, also Aries-based, that requests a proof of the credential you have, asks you a question or two, and then issues you a second credential.

-To see a screencast of the demo, click [here](https://youtu.be/bZrWAsD42-I).
+To see a screencast of an early version of the demo, click [here](https://youtu.be/bZrWAsD42-I).
+In the screencast, the demo is called "IIWBook" (now called "ConfBook"), and we used the Streetcred wallet, the predecessor of what is now the Trinsic wallet from [trinsic.id](trinsic.id).

-Want to install the Streetcred agent and run the demo yourself?
-Click [here](https://vonx.io/how_to/iiwbook) for instructions on running through the IIWBook process.
-Please note that currently, there is **only an Apple IOS version** of the mobile agent.
-We're expecting an Android version to be ready Real Soon Now...
+Want to install an Aries wallet and run the demo yourself?
+Click [here](https://vonx.io/how_to/confbook) for instructions on running through the ConfBook process.

 ## Web Agent Demonstration